 - What is your primary focus in teaching?

 Work the answers to these questions into a 2-3 sentence “elevator pitch” and practice saying it out loud.
-It also helps to prepare a yoga teacher resume so that the studio can remember your pitch long after you’ve left their studio.
+It also helps to write a yoga teacher bio and prepare a yoga teacher resume so that the studio can remember your pitch long after you’ve left their studio.
 If you get stuck, reach out to one of the trainers or trainees of your certification program for a brainstorming session.
 Being clear on what you offer will help owners more quickly and clearly see how you might fit into their current class offerings and show that you know yourself and your yoga.

 Not sure what an elevator pitch sounds like?
 Try something like this: “I am an RYT-200 and I love to teach vinyasa flow rooted in the primary postures but full of fun and challenging transitions.
 I enjoy making yoga accessible to beginners and to teach students sound alignment so they leave feeling more deeply connected to themselves and good in their bodies.”

 An “audition” is just what it’s called in the yoga world when the studio watches a demo of your teaching to determine if you’re a good fit.
 Refine your most solid flow from your YTT and practice it a few more times with friends.
 You will likely have between 5 and 30 minutes for your audition to give a sense of your voice and energy.
 Feeling good about your audition class even BEFORE you express interest can give you an extra bit of confidence as you inquire or make you ready in the off-chance that the manager has a few minutes right then for you to show your stuff.